 In addition to providing services to the county, Planned Parenthood also has a presence in local student life.
 Wells noted that Planned Parenthood had a table at the Ann Arbor Climate Strike, and that Students for Choice often partners with them.

-“We’ll collaborate with Planned Parenthood for certain events, and their campus organizer has been really helpful with that respect,” Wells said.
-“Planned Parenthood has made a lot of effort to research out and support students organizations as much as they can.”
+“We’ll collaborate with Planned Parenthood for certain events, and their campus organizer has been really helpful in that respect,” Wells said.
+“Planned Parenthood has made a lot of effort to reach out and support students organizations as much as they can.”

 Students for Life at the University of Michigan did not respond to multiple requests for comment.